San Marcos Growers LogoSan Marcos Growers

 As the common name implies, Madagascar Jasmine comes from Madagascar, where it is found in moist rainforests of the southern provinces.
 The plant was first described by the French botanist Adolphe-Thédore Brongniart in 1837 and was on display in England by 1840.
 It was introduced into California by nurseryman Colonel James Lafayette Warren of Sacramento in 1853.
 The name for the genus comes from the Greek words 'stephanos', meaning "a crown" and 'otus' meaning "an ear" in reference to the auricles in the staminal crown within the flower.
 The specific epithet comes from the Latin words 'floris' meaning "flower" or 'florere' meaning "to flower" with the suffix 'bundus' meaning "an action accomplished' which gives the meaning of "profusely flowering" or "having abundant flowers".
 Other common names for this plant are clustered Wax-flower, Bridal Wreath, Floradora and Hawaiian Wedding Flower.
 We have grown this plant off and on since 1981 and our current crop is from seed collected off of a very happy large plant growing and flowering well in the Santa Barbara foothills.

-This information about Stephanotis floribunda displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Stephanotis floribunda displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]